History of Skip Bayless in Timeline

 2012: Sports Emmy Nomination and Webby Award

-In 2012, Skip Bayless was nominated for a Sports Emmy Award and was the co-recipient of a Webby People's Voice Award for "All He Does Is Win", a mashup of clips of Bayless defending Tim Tebow.
+In 2012, Skip Bayless was nominated for a Sports Emmy Award and was the co-recipient of a Webby People's Voice Award for "All He Does Is Win", a mashup of clips of Bayless passionately defending Tim Tebow.

-April 26, 2016: Parting ways with ESPN Announced
+April 26, 2016: Departure from ESPN Reported

-On April 26, 2016, it was reported that Skip Bayless had parted ways with ESPN, and would be moving to Fox Sports after his contract expired in August.
+On April 26, 2016, it was reported that Skip Bayless had parted ways with ESPN and would be moving to Fox Sports after his contract expired in August.

 June 2016: Departure from First Take

-In June 2016, Skip Bayless left ESPN2's "First Take" after working as a commentator on the show with Stephen A. Smith.
+In June 2016, Skip Bayless left the ESPN2 show First Take, where he worked as a commentator with Stephen A. Smith.

 June 21, 2016: Final Appearance on First Take

-On June 21, 2016, Skip Bayless made his final appearance on First Take.
+On June 21, 2016, Skip Bayless made his final appearance on "First Take".

 September 2016: Skip and Shannon: Undisputed Debut